nobody48sheldor/nobody48sheldor/README.md

 ## who am I ?

-I m a french highschool student, I like maths ➗, physics ☢️, programmation 👨‍💻 (even if I only started 2 years ago), and "hacking" 👾(CTFs), even though I am still a beginner (but not a script kiddy (I think)).
+I m a french highschool student, I like maths ➗, physics ☢️, programmation 👨‍💻 (even if I only started 2 years ago), and "hacking" 👾(CTFs), even though I am still a beginner.

 I have started several projects like my rocket 🚀, or maybe my future attempt for the BL4S competition organized by CERN for highschool student